Start the conversation

 Since then, the company has gone from a market leader to irrelevance to the dominant tech titan it is today.
 And AAPL shareholders have been along for the ride.

 Through its resurgence, Apple has become much, much bigger than it ever was in the 1980s.
-It now pulls in almost unthinkable profits.
-AAPL earned more income in its December quarter than any company in history.
+It pulls in almost unthinkable profits, earning more net income in a quarter than most companies make in revenue.

-But the deeper you go into the Apple stock history, the crazier the numbers get.
+And the deeper you go into Apple stock history, the crazier the numbers get.

 "Some Kind of Fruit Company"